Frequently Asked Questions

 How can I apply for the grant?

 You can apply online using our website www.risingyouth.ca by selecting one of the available grants for $250, $750 or $1500.
-We also have word word or pdf applications online, as well as a series of in person events planned across the country.
-Throughout the program we'll also be working closely with a series of National partners to ensure young people across Canada have opportunities to apply and benefit from support with their projects.
+We also have Word or PDF applications online, if you prefer.

 Can I apply as an organization?

-The program is designed for individuals or a group of youth in Canada.
-The objective is to involve youth through a service initiative.
-Organizations can support youth initiated and youth led projects, but organizations themselves are not eligible to receive funding.
+The program is designed for individuals or a group of youth in Canada with the goal of involving and activating youth through a service initiative.
+Organizations can support youth-initiated and youth-led projects, but organizations themselves are not eligible to receive funding.

-If you are looking for funding as a youth organisation, you can apply to the government funding program in the following link: https://www.canada.ca/en/employment-social-development/services/funding/projects-youth-serving-organizations.html
+If you are looking for funding as a youth organization, you can apply to the government funding program here

-What is the difference between the different grants available?
+What is the difference between the grants available?

 $1500 - For projects that involve a larger group of people to drive impact.
 Projects at this level of funding need a budget and a mentor or community reference to apply.